AdobeDocs/experience-manager-screens.en/help/user-guide/smartsync.md

 ### Benefits of Using SmartSync {#benefits-of-using-smartsync}

-SmartSync feature provides a number of benefits to your AEM Screens project.
-It allows
+SmartSync feature provides several benefits to your AEM Screens project such as the following:

-* Dramatic reduction of network traffic and server side storage requirements
+* Dramatic reduction of network traffic and server-side storage requirements.
-* Player intelligently downloads assets only if the asset is missing or changed
+* Player intelligently downloads assets only if the asset is missing or changed.
-* Server-side and client-side storage optimizations
+* Server-side and client-side storage optimizations.

 >[!NOTE]
 >